Declan Rice admits ‘it’s on us’ as West Ham’s Champions League hopes all but endMay 16 | 2 min read

-Fired up but falling apart - is it now or never for Lionel Messi's Barcelona in the Champions League?
+Fired up but falling apart - is it now or never for Messi's Barcelona in the Champions League?

 The 33-year-old has cut a frustrated figure at the Nou Camp amid signs of a crumbling empire.
 Can they strike back in style with victory on the grandest stage?